cheng-alvin/jas/CONTRIBUTING.md

 and writing unit tests.

 **First, define a instruction encode table:**

-A instructiojn encoder table describes the identity of the instruction and how each instance can be enocded in binary as well as some key meta data such as what modes the instruction support and operand extensions etc. (Details will appear in the [`instruction.h`](https://github.com/cheng-alvin/jas/blob/main/libjas/include/instruction.h) file)
+A instruction encoder table describes the identity of the instruction and how each instance can be enocded in binary as well as some key meta data such as what modes the instruction support and operand extensions etc. (Details will appear in the [`instruction.h`](https://github.com/cheng-alvin/jas/blob/main/libjas/include/instruction.h) file)
 Each insruction encoder table includes *entries*, each entry defines the meta data that corrisond to a certain